AskitEndo/DSA-Excercise/README.md

 ---

+### **Day 13: May 8, 2024**

+- Added [sumArrayOfSumK.cpp](https://github.com/AskitEndo/DSA-Excercise/blob/main/Codes/Day%2013/sumArrayOfSumK.cpp): Returns the len of the longest number of elements to sum up to k [Link to Question❓](https://www.geeksforgeeks.org/problems/longest-sub-array-with-sum-k0809/1)

+---

 ## **Connect with Me**

 If you have any suggestions, feedback, or just want to say hi, feel free to connect with me!